vbsw/glut/README.md

 # ggu

 ## Abstract
-These are GLUT bindings for programming language Go.
+This is a binding from the programming language Go to GLUT.
 It works on linux.

-## Coverage
-* <nothing>

 ## Installation